Optimal Design of Automated Market Makers on Decentralized Exchanges: Optimal Design of AMM for CGMMM

-We use data in 110 AMM pools on Uniswap v3\footnote{See \url{https://thegraph.com/hosted-service/subgraph/uniswap/uniswap-v3}.} and asset price data on Binance\footnote{See \url{https://data.binance.vision/}.} from July 1, 2022 to June 30, 2023.
 For each AMM pool $j$, we collect its unit trading fee $f_j$ from Uniswap v3 and estimate the volatilities of the two assets in the pool $\sigma_{A,j}$ and $\sigma_{B,j}$ and their correlation $\rho_{j}$ using the Binance asset price data.
 Then we estimate the volatility of the fundamental exchange rate for the pool $j$ as $ \sigma_{j} = \sqrt{\sigma_{A,j}^2-2\rho_{j}\sigma_{A,j}\sigma_{B,j}+\sigma_{B,j}^2 }. $ We then run a linear regression between the unit trading fee $f$ and the corresponding fundamental exchange rate volatility $\sigma$, asset correlation $\rho$, and asset $B$'s volatility $\sigma_B$ across the 110 AMM pools, and the results are reported in Table \ref{Tbl:em_result}.
 At the 5\% significance level, the unit trading fee is positively correlated to the fundamental exchange rate volatility $\sigma$ but not related to the asset correlation $\rho$ or asset $B$'s volatility $\sigma_B$.
-This observations is consistent with our model implication in Section \ref{subsect:fee}.
+This observation is consistent with our model implication in Section \ref{subsect:fee}.